Sage-of-Mirrors/WindWakerTextEditor/README.md

     8 | To-do
     9 | To-do
    10 | To-do

+### \<icon:x\>
+\<icon:x\> displays the image specified by x in the textbox at the position of the Control Tag.
+These images are mainly restricted to things related to the controller (face buttons, control stick, C-stick, D-pad), but there are other images, including a heart icon and a music note.

 ### \<wait:x\>
 \<wait:x\> causes the text to stop drawing for x amount of time.
 The units that x represents are unknown.